EDS-Bioinformatics-Laboratory/ENCORE/README.md

 > [!NOTE]
 >
+> * This is the README.md file of the [ENCORE template](https://github.com/EDS-Bioinformatics-Laboratory/ENCORE) and is provided to give some background information about the project organization and to provide pointers to further information.
+>
-> **Version: V.4.x** (main branch).
+>   * **Version: V.4.x** (main branch).
 Use this development template for new projects)
 >
-> Previous ENCORE versions are found as separate branches starting from V4.1.1
+>   * Previous ENCORE versions are found as separate branches starting from V4.1.1